You’re one of the most important links in the chain between farmers and the general population.

 But should you wish, you can opt for a weekly report that emails you these details.

-This is a great way to stay abreast of market expectations.
+It’s a great way to stay abreast of market expectations.

-In other words, if you’re focusing your marketing on trying to move more new tractors, but you notice an uptick in farmers searching for secondhand tractors or tractor tyres, you know you could adjust your marketing strategy to align with the market.
+In other words, if you’re focusing your marketing on trying to move more new tractors, but you notice an uptick in farmers searching for secondhand tractors or tractor tyres, you could adjust your marketing strategy to align with the market.

 Your agri website will look great on any size screen.

 You don’t want to frustrate farmers by forcing them to pinch and zoom to see your content.

 For the entry-level package you won’t pay the earth.
 It certainly won’t cost the price of this over-the-top expensive personal tool, despite all of the functionality that comes with it.

 I keep my prices competitive because I believe there’s no reason to milk companies.